-The start of the academic year is a busy time and that means it’s easy to neglect yourself as you try and settle into new routines whilst catching up with old, or making new friends.
-Before you know it, you have academic work in the mix as well and it’s easy to become overwhelmed!
+The start of the academic year is a busy time and that means it’s easy to neglect yourself as you try and settle into new routines while you’re catching up with old – or making new – friends.
+Before you know it, you have academic work in the mix as well and it’s easy to become overwhelmed.

 So, it’s worth trying to instil some habits into your everyday routines that will help you keep on top of your emotional and mental health throughout the year.

 Not only is communication important with other people, but being open and honest with yourself is also crucial to understanding how to cope and deal with difficult situations.
 Knowing yourself and reading your own emotions is therefore invaluable to your own wellbeing, which can also influence your interactions with others too.
 Talking to people about how you feel on a deeper level than what you may be used to may feel uncomfortable, but carrying around unspoken thoughts is often damaging to your own mental health.
 Finding a balance between being respectful of other people’s headspace and being open and honest with your emotions is therefore hugely important.

 If you’re struggling, asking for help should be something that holds no stigma or shame.
 There is nothing wrong with acknowledging you may need more than some general advice.
 Rather, it is a brave and powerfully pro-active move to take steps towards strengthening your mental health and wellbeing.
 Take a look at the Student Support Website where there’s lots of information about self care and also on accessing services such as counselling (which also holds drop-in sessions) and nightline.

 We also have a 24 hour mental health helpline and app that offers access to mental health support from trained counsellors and advisors who are ready to listen and provide help whenever you need it.
 It’s anonymous, non-judgmental and available 24 hours a day, 365 days a year.